PKUHPC/OpenSCOW/README.md

 ## Overview

-SCOW is an HPC portal and management information system (MIS) for HPC users and managers.
+SCOW is an HPC portal and management information system (MIS) for HPC users and system administrators.

 **HPC portal** enables HPC users to access HPC resources with only a modern browser anywhere, anytime and with any device.